 The turn of any year is a time of reflection for employees.
 We review the past and seek a path to a better future.
-Naturally our work lives are an important part of this.
+Naturally, our work lives are an important part of this.
 The beginning of any year is a time for new plans, new resolutions and new starts.
 Employers, meanwhile, work to ensure top talent is not lost to competition.

 Each year we undertake research on the career motives and drivers of executive and professional talent.
-Amongst these is a focus on the exit drivers of valued executives and we set out below the top five reasons shared, other than location or unavoidable lifestyle elements, as the basis for resignation decisions in 2017.
+Amongst these is a focus on the exit drivers of valued executives and we set out below the top five reasons shared, other than location or unavoidable lifestyle elements, as the basis for resignation decisions and changing jobs in 2017.

 1. My manager not showing me respect.
 Over 90% of employees support the adage that people rarely leave companies, they leave leaders.
 Respect is defined as “appropriate levels and channels of communication”, “recognition”, “fairness” and “trust”.

 2. Blocked career paths.
 In over 50% of the candidates spoken with, a former peer had been promoted or an outside candidate parachuted in over them.
 While this raised concern, it was the absence of any explanation shared for the decision or discussion about alternative future paths that triggered the decision to move.